 The desktop version of Power BI is free of cost.
 Besides, one can also try the SaaS (software as a service) and the mobile supporting app.

-Power BI Desktop is available on the Microsoft website.
-You can download the software from the below link.
+The Power BI desktop is available on the Microsoft website.
+Alternatively, it can be downloaded from the following link.

 Getting Started with Power BI Desktop

-- As of now, cancel the registration or sign-in window, and now you can see a complete Power BI file like this.
+- Cancel the registration or the “sign-in” window and a complete Power BI file opens.

 Power BI Desktop User Interface